codebard/nimblepress/readme.txt

 == Description ==

-NimblePress is a very fast and lightweight theme that gets 100 points at Google Page Speed Insights!
-See its scores at https://nimblepress-demo.codebard.com/2024/01/29/lightning-fast/ or test https://nimblepress-demo.codebard.com yourself!
+NimblePress is a very fast and lightweight theme that gets 100 points at Google Page Speed Insights.
+See its scores at https://nimblepress-demo.codebard.com/2024/01/29/lightning-fast/ or test https://nimblepress-demo.codebard.com.

 It combines speed, ease of use, compatibility and customizability into a modern, lightweight and clean package.
 It works out of the box without needing any customization and if you want, you can customize all aspects of it extensively.
-Works with page builders!
+Works with page builders.

-Speed up your website with NimblePress and boost your performance & user experience at the same time!
+Speed up your website with NimblePress and boost your performance & user experience at the same time.

 == Installation ==